jmacario-gmu/gmuj-wordpress-plugin-login-page-upgrade/README.md

 * Modifies the default login error messages to provide less detail about the login error

 * Removes the login form ‘shake’ effect on error

+Notes:

+This plugin is now deprecated as it's functionality was moved into the Mason WordPress theme.